Aneutronic fusion: Residual radiation

 The shielding design reduces the occupational dose of both neutron and gamma radiation to a negligible level.
 The primary components are water (to moderate the fast neutrons), boron (to absorb the moderated neutrons) and metal (to absorb X-rays).
 The total thickness is estimated to be about one meter, mostly water.

+Laser technology

+Laser power has been increasing at about 103x/decade amid falling costs.
+Advancements include: